rmajuri/rob-majuri-blog/content/blog/debugging/index.md

 These are just a few thoughts on debugging approaches.
 They're fresh in my mind because they've been reenforced to me often in my early software development journey.

-## Conclusing: Remove the Guesswork
+## Conclusion: Remove the Guesswork

 The thread I see that runs throughout all of the guidance I've received about debugging is that you want to remove as much guesswork as you can.
 Make your data visible.
 Read the error messages and go where they lead you.